inheaden/docker-images/README.md

 An image using JDK-11 and maven while running under a non-root user.
 This for example is required when running embedded databases (PostgresSQL) in docker containers.

+### maven-non-root-jdk-17

+An image using JDK-17 and maven 3.8.4 while running under a non-root user.
+This for example is required when running embedded databases (PostgresSQL) in docker containers.

 ### maven-go-docker

 Specialized docker image for use with our internal CI system.
 Supplies maven, JDK-11, go and docker.